Here's Why Firefighters Are Wrapping Sequoia Trees In Aluminum Blankets

 "So it's making their job a lot easier," he said.

-When flames ran through the brush and up a slope toward the forest, Wallace added, their height dropped from fearsome heights to a much more manageable two or three feet.
+When flames ran through the brush and up a slope toward the forest, Wallace added, their height dropped from fearsome heights to a much more manageable 2 or 3 feet.

 The good news about the #KNPComplexFire is that the Giant Forest sequoia grove, where the largest tree in the world is found, has had recent controlled burns.
 All those yellow and orange blobs are where sequoias live.
 6/ pic.twitter.com/TPsMjfw5zq— Lauren Sommer (@lesommer) September 17, 2021